ktomatematika/kontes-terbuka/ENGLISH.md

     ```bash
     bundle install
     ```
-   to install the gems needed.
+   to install the gems needed
-7. Now we move to creating our database.
-Make sure that `postgresql` is installed.
+7. Make sure that `postgresql` is installed.
+Now we move to creating our database:
     1. Make a file called `database.yml` in the `config` folder.
-       You can do this by modifying the given `database.yml.default` file in the project.
+       You can do this by modifying the given `database.yml.default` file in the project
-    2. We will make a user with username `ubuntu` and password `password`.
+    2. We will make a user in postgresql.
+For the purposes of this guide, we will make a user with username `ubuntu` and password `password`.
+Please ensure that the username and the password in the following steps match the ones in your `database.yml`:
-       If you wish to have different username and password, make sure you change it in `database.yml`.
         1. Go to postgres shell: `sudo -u postgres psql`
         2. Create the user: `create user ubuntu with encrypted password 'password';`
         3. Elevate user privilege: `alter user "ubuntu" with superuser;`